pantherprotocol/preZKPceremony/README.md

 At this point you can hit `Control-C` to stop watching the logs.

+Finally, to reduce the risk of network connectivity issues:

+  - Please ensure that your machine's firewall (if any) allows incoming traffic on TCP port 4001.

+  - If you have a NAT router, please consider enabling UPnP and/or setting up port forwarding for incoming traffic on TCP port 4001 to the machine running Docker.

 ## Get in the queue!

 Now let the coordinator know you are ready to make your contribution,